Your privacy choices

 Life afloat is better with good meals, but a boat galley asks for gear that’s compact, durable, and versatile.
 These tools and gadgets have passed the test of daily use on Wanderlust, helping us cook well even at sea.
 From pressure cookers to coffee kits, they’re the small comforts that make long passages more enjoyable.

-A stainless steel pressure cooker with a digital display, control knobs, and a secure lid, designed for versatile cooking options.
+A stainless steel pressure cooker with a digital display, control knobs, and a secure lid, designed for versatile cooking options.$$

 Breville Fast Slow Pro Pressure Cooker